yeeland/oui/README.md

 #### Using OUI React components

 OUI comes with React components that can be used instead of copying and pasting HTML from the documentation.
-You can view these components locally by running `npm run react-docs:serve` after cloning the repository and installing dependencies with `npm install`.
+You can view these components locally by running `npm run react:watch` after cloning the repository and installing dependencies with `npm install`.

 These components can be used in a React codebase by requiring OUI: